IP Reputation API: Detect VPNs, Proxies, Tor Nodes and Bots for Any IP Address

 A score between 0 - 100 assigned to an IP address to represent the likelihood that it is associated with malicious activity.

-Every IP lookup through the IP Security API returns a threat_score value between 0 and 100.
-This composite score is calculated using multiple risk signals, including:
+Every lookup returns a threat_score between 0 and 100.
+The score combines five risk signals:

-• Bot classification based on behavior and network origin
+• Bot classification based on request behavior and network origin

-• Cloud or datacenter origin (AWS, GCP, Azure)
+• Cloud or datacenter origin (AWS, GCP, Azure, DigitalOcean, OVH, Hetzner and similar)

 Recommended Threat Score Thresholds